-- (a) Upon receipt by the Board of a timely filed appeal from a Referee's decision, the Board shall assign such appeal a case number and promptly mail to all parties a written notice of appeal which shall acknowledge the Board's receipt of such appeal, provide a copy of such appeal to the non-appealing parties, and contain an announcement of the rights of each party pursuant to subsection (b) below. - (b) Any party may, within ten (10) days following mailing of the notice of appeal pursuant to subsection (a), file with the Board written argument in accordance with Section 31-237g-38, a request for decision of such appeal by the full Board in accordance with Section 31-237g-39, or a request for a Board hearing in accordance with Section 31-237g-40.
-All such correspondence should be prepared and delivered in accordance with Section 31-237g-10 (a) of these regulations.
+- (a) Upon receipt by the Board of a timely filed appeal from a Referee's decision, the Board shall [assign such appeal a case number and promptly mail] promptly send to all parties at their addresses of record a written notice of appeal which shall acknowledge the Board's receipt of such appeal, provide a copy of such appeal to the non-appealing parties, and contain an announcement of the rights of each party pursuant to subsection (b) [below] of this section. - (b) Any party may, within ten (10) days following [mailing] issuance of the notice of appeal pursuant to subsection (a) of this section, file with the Board written argument in accordance with Section 31-237g-38 of the Regulations of Connecticut State Agencies, a request for decision of such appeal by the full Board in accordance with Section 31-237g-39 of the Regulations of Connecticut State Agencies, or a request for a Board hearing in accordance with Section 31-

+237g-40 of the Regulations of Connecticut State Agencies.
+All such correspondence [should] shall be prepared and delivered in accordance with Section 31-237g-10 (a) of [these regulations] the Regulations of Connecticut State Agencies.
 Any such documents timely filed with the Board shall be included and treated in the Board's review and consideration of the appeal.
 Any such documents filed beyond such time period will also be considered if it is possible to do so before issuance of the Board's decision.